-(2) Any person may be summoned to produce a document, without being summoned to give evidence; and any person summoned merely to produce a document shall be deemed to have complied with the summons if he causes such document to be produced, instead of attending personally to produce the same.

-(3) The service of summons under the Act or these rules on any person, may be effected in any of the following ways:

-(a) by giving or tendering it to such person; or

-(b) if such person is not found, by leaving it at his last known place of abode or business or by giving or tendering it to some adult member of his family; or

-(c) if the address of such person is known to the Central Registrar or other authorized person by sending it to him by registered post acknowledgment due; or (d) if none of the means aforesaid is available, by affixing it in some conspicuous part of his last known place of abode or business.

-(4) Where the serving officer delivers or tenders a copy of the summons to the defendant personally or to an agent or other person on his behalf, he shall require the signature of the person to whom the copy is so delivered or tendered as an acknowledgment of service endorsed on the original summons.

-(5) The serving officer shall in all cases, in which the summons have been served under subrule (4), endorse or annex, or cause to be endorsed or annexed, on or to the original summons a return stating the time when and the manner in which the summons was served and the name and address of the person, if any, identifying the person served and witnessing the delivery or tender of the summons.

-(6) Where the defendant to be summoned is a public officer or is a servant of a company or a local authority, the officer issuing the summons may, if it appears that the summons may be conveniently so served, send it by registered post acknowledgment due for service on the party to be summoned, to the head of the office in which he is employed together with a copy to be retained by the defendant.
+- (2) Any person may be summoned to produce a document, without being summoned to give evidence; and any person summoned merely to produce a document shall be deemed to have complied with the summons if he causes such document to be produced, instead of attending personally to produce the same. - (3) The service of summons under the Act or these rules on any person) may be effected in any of the following ways :- - (a) by giving or tendering it to such person; - (b) if such person is not found, by leaving it at his last known place of abode or business or by giving or tendering it to some adult member of his family; or - (c) if the address of such person's known to the Central Registrar or other authorised person by sending it to him by registered post acknowledgement due; or - (d) if none of the means aforesaid is available, by affixing it in some conspicuous part of his last known place of abode or business. - (4) Where the serving officer delivers or tenders a copy of the summons to the defendant personally or to an agent or other person on his behalf, he shall require the signature of the person to whom the copy is so delivered or tendered as an acknowledgement of service endorsed on the original summons. - (5) The serving officer shall in all cases in which the summons have been served under sub-rule (4), endorse or annex, or cause to be endorsed or annexed, on or to the original summons a return staling the time when and the manner in which the summons was served and the name and address of the person, if any, identifying the person served and witnessing the delivery or tender of the summons. - (6) Where the defendant to be summoned is a public officer or is a servant of a company or a local authority, the officer issuing the summons may if it appears that the summons may be conveniently so served, send it by registered post acknowledgement due for service on the party to be summoned, to the head of the office in which he is employed together with a copy to be retained by the defendant.

-CHAPTER 6

-Societies Which Become Multi State Co operative Societies Consequent On Reorganisation Of States
+Societies which become Multi-State Co-operative Societies Consequent on Reorganisation of States

-25. Preparation of a scheme for the reconstitution or reorganization of Multi State Co operative Societies :-
+24. Preparation of a scheme for the reconstitution or reorganisation of multi-state co-operative societies: